transentis/bptk_py/docs/in_depth/in_depth_sd_dsl/in_depth_sd_dsl.rst

 License on `PyPi <https://pypi.org/project/BPTK-Py/>`__, so you can start using it right away.

-You can download a tutorial (which includes this blog post as a Jupyter notebook) on the `BPTK product homepage <https://www.transentis.com/products/business-prototyping-toolkit/>`__.
+You can download a tutorial (which includes this document as a Jupyter notebook) on the `BPTK product homepage <https://www.transentis.com/products/business-prototyping-toolkit/>`__.